moves-rwth/stormpy/doc/source/doc/gspns.rst

     >>> gspn = builder.build_gspn()

-After building, we can export the GSPN.
+After building, we export the GSPN.
 GSPNs can be saved in the PNPRO format via ``export_gspn_pnpro_file(path)`` and in the PNML format via ``export_gspn_pnml_file(path)``.
 We export the GSPN into the PNPRO format::